irfantoor/filesystem/README.md

 # Writes to a file
 # write($file, $contents, $force = false)
 $fs->write('file1.txt', 'Hello World!'); // writes to file if it does not exists
+$fs->write('file1.txt', 'Something'); // throws an Exception, as the file already exists
 $fs->write('file1.txt', 'Hello World!', true); // forces to write to file, even if it exists

 # Rename a file